 You have two accounts on the application that you can use to help design your attack.
 The credentials are as follows:

-- With your browser proxying traffic through Burp Suite, log in to your account, submit the "Update email" form, and intercept the resulting request.
+- Open Burp's browser and log in to your account.
+Submit the "Update email" form, and intercept the resulting request.

 - Make a note of the value of the CSRF token, then drop the request.

 - Open a private/incognito browser window, log in to your other account, and send the update email request into Burp Repeater.